antor44/livestream_video/README.md

 #
 # playlist4whisper Quick start

 playlist4whisper and livestream_video.sh is based on whisper.cpp and also supports OpenAI's Whisper.
 It depends on other executables and libraries.
-Please ensure that mpv, smplayer, translate-shell, ffmpeg, vlc, python3-vlc, python3-tk, python3-pip, bc, and xterm are installed.
+Please ensure that mpv, smplayer, translate-shell, ffmpeg, vlc, python3-tk, python3-pip, bc, and xterm are installed.

-You may need to install python-vlc via pip:
+You need to install python-mpv via pip:
 ```
-pip3 install python-vlc
+pip3 install python-mpv
 ```
 To install whisper-cpp, choose one of these options (you can install all and choose any, or Whisper executables are prioritized, with ./build/bin/whisper-cli executable being the first choice):
 ```